1994 Italian general election in Sardinia

 The Italian general election of 1994 took place on 27 March 1994.

-The election was won in Sardinia by the centre-right Pole of Good Government.
+In Sardinia, the election was won by the centre-right Pole of Good Government.
 The Pact for Italy and the Patto Segni, both led by Sardinian Mario Segni had their best result in the region, while the Sardinian Action Party had a remarkable result in single-seat constituencies.